-My yoga master who has done his Ph.D on Yoga too as similar complaints on the Randomized control trial, he says any drug can be proved to be effective/in-effective by manipulating the control set.
-What I know on this this subject is limited to hear-say and some casual reading.
+My yoga master who has done his PhD on Yoga too as similar complaints on the Randomized control trial, says any drug can be proved to be effective/ineffective by manipulating the control set.
+What I know on this subject is limited to hear-say and some casual reading.
 As a patient I have experienced good results with alternate medicines – Indian Ayurveda and Homeopathy (yes I know the scientific proof is limited) for common ailments I suffer like Allergic Cold, Dry Skin and Digestive problems.
-So even if Homeopathy is a Placebo it appears to me to be a better solution than taking drugs which can’t do much anyway for common cold and so on.
-Having said this it will be foolish to avoid modern medicine for serious ailments like Cancer which Steve Jobs seems to have done for over 9 months when he was first diagnosed for Pancreatic cancer.
-In summary we need to be informed, aware of options & evaluate them carefully before we decide on a treatment model.
-The modern medical practioners will do more good by working out to reduce the drug intakes than to continuously increase them with every new drug discovery.
+So even if Homeopathy is a Placebo it appears to me to be a better solution than taking drugs that can’t do much anyway for the common cold and so on.
+Having said this it will be foolish to avoid modern medicine for serious ailments like Cancer which Steve Jobs seems to have done for over 9 months when he was first diagnosed with Pancreatic cancer.
+In summary, we need to be informed, aware of options & evaluate them carefully before we decide on a treatment model.
+Modern medical practitioners will do more good by working out to reduce the drug intakes than to continuously increase them with every new drug discovery.

 Update: Dr B.M.Hegde has written a related article “Modern Medicine has given illness care a miss” in The Hindu dated 19-Feb-2012.